Who We Are

-She is an independent media consultant for Mass Liberation Project, a national grassroots organization focused on ending mass incarceration, and serves as a Video Communications Fellow for Community Change, where her work is produced on ChangeWire.
-Nissa is a part of the core working group for Groundswell, a national coalition of oral historians working for social change.
-Nissa is a two-time Davis-Putter Scholar and was selected as the 2019-2020 Jesse Lloyd O'Connor Scholar.
+She is a media consultant for the Mass Liberation Project, a decarceration project focused on ending mass incarceration, and serves as a Video Communications Fellow for Community Change, where her work is produced on ChangeWire.
+Nissa serves as a Board Director of My Scars Are Beautiful, a non-profit organization that provides therapeutic and social services to survivors of physical and/or emotional trauma.
+Nissa is a three-time Davis-Putter Scholar and was selected as the 2019-2020 Jesse Lloyd O'Connor Scholar.
 She is currently pursuing her Masters’ in Social Work and Journalism & Media Studies at UNLV.

 Oja Vincent, is a producer, DJ, educator and activist whose life work is to create, connect and be part of the global movement to build community through sound-based story-telling, production, performance and logical construction while dynamically passing the tradition onto the next generation.